Vargtimmen (English title: Hour of the Wolf). 1968. Directed & Written by Ingmar Bergman.

 Not Rated.
 90 minutes.

-The 1960s are a period in Ingmar Bergman’s film of which I’m a big fan.
+1960s Ingmar Bergman is my kind of thing.
 His other stuff is great, too.
-But that’s a moment in time where Bergman is most significant to me.
+But that’s a moment in time where Bergman is most significant to me personally.
 A few films came about in the ’70s I love.
-However, during the ’60s Bergman did Through a Glass Darkly, Persona, The Silence, Shame, and also this one – Hour of the Wolf.
+However, during the ’60s Bergman did Through a Glass Darkly, Persona, The Silence, Shame, and Hour of the Wolf.

 Essentially, this film becomes symbolic of the process through which an artist creates.